May201/API-E/README.md

 ### Structure

 To test the DOM changes, a new DIV element with id `test-container` is injected for each unit test and any DOM elements required for a test are injected into this element.
 After a test is over, this test container is removed.
 This makes sure that any DOM changes introduced in one test does not affect other tests.
 A helper method has been addded to the test suite to make it add test DOM elements easily.

+### Acknowledgments

+Special thanks to my mentor and my family for their support .

+This project is for educational purposes only.